otirjan/search-engine/pseudocode.md

     2. pass in directory filepath
     3. iterate through directory, check  if they are .json files
     4. tokenize, lowercase, etc
-    5. add to correspending AVL (to personAVL if person, orgAVL if org, all words to wordAVL)
+    5. add to correspending AVL (to personAVL if person, orgAVL if org, all words to wordAVL). if the node doesn't exist, add to tree. if the node exists, update the frequency at the given filepath by 1
     6. return time taken to create index
     7. query
-    8. enter input, tokenize input, put into vector
+    8. enter input, tokenize input, put into vector and pass to query processor
-    9.
+    9. tokenize input, check for words to negate
+    10. search for the query in AVL. if query is more than one term, erase word when corresponding map is returned
+    11. compare maps to calculate intersections between, order the map from least to greatest by frequency. remove negated words if applicable update ranked results
+    12. return results map to UI
-    1(). print results
+    13. print results
-    11. offer option to read article text, print if desired
+    14. offer option to read article text, print if desired
+    15. menu; options to index, collapse to csv, build from csv, view statistics

 Class IndexHandler:
         AvlTree wordAVL, personAVL, organizationAVL